|Nutritional Guidelines (per serving)|

 Pat the scallops dry with paper towels.
 Get them as dry as possible.
 Sprinkle them with salt.

-Heat the grapeseed oil in your nonstick pan or cast-iron skillet on high heat.
+Heat the grapeseed oil in a nonstick pan or cast-iron skillet on high heat.
 Add the scallops to the pan.
 Shake the pan once and then leave the scallops alone.

 Add the butter to the pan and heat on medium heat until just browned.
 Pour the browned butter over the scallops.
 Serve them immediately with your favorite sides.

-The top problems with cooking scallops are sticking and overcooking.
-Here’s how you can avoid it:
+The problems with cooking scallops are sticking and overcooking.
+Here’s how you can avoid that:

 - Make sure you dry the scallops thoroughly before cooking.